-Recruitment for 2019 entry is now open - Apply now
+Recruitment for 2019 entry is currently closed

 The Midlands Integrative Biosciences Training Partnership (MIBTP) is a BBSRC funded Doctoral Training Partnership between the University of Warwick, the University of Birmingham and the University of Leicester.

 The MIBTP has an ambitious vision to deliver innovative, world class research across the Life Sciences to boost the growing Bioeconomy in the Midlands and across the UK.

 PhD Studentship projects are focussed in vital research areas such as food security, bio-energy and industrial biotechnology, and use interdisciplinary and quantitative approaches to biology.

 Students from a wide diversity of academic backgrounds are encouraged to apply: those with creative drive in both theoretical disciplines (for example, maths, computer science, statistics) as well as experimental science (for example, biology, biomedicine, chemistry, biotechnology).

 Christian Møller-Olsen, MIBTP 2016 Warwick student, has pubished a paper in Scientific Reports.
 The paper, entitled Engineered K1F bacteriophages kill intracellular Escherichia coli K1 in human epithe…